benders5e/benders5e/earthbender.md

 # Earthbender

 Earth is the element of substance.
-Earthbenders have a special connection with the earth that is achievable with neutral jing, listening, though seemingly doing nothing and waiting for the right moment to strike.
+Earthbenders have a special connection with the earth that is characterized by *neutral jing*: listening and waiting for the right moment to strike.
 Because of their element's stability and its stress on neutral jing, earthbenders stand their ground, absorbing or intercepting attacks until they completely overwhelm their opponents.
-Unlike the other bending arts, earthbending's strength equally lies in both offense and defense.
+Like waterbending, earthbending's strength lies equally in offense and defense.

 ### Chi
 Benders make careful study of a magical energy called chi that flows through living bodies.
 Earthbenders have mastered control of the chi within themselves and are able to extend its influence beyond their body, using the energy to manipulate the earth around them.
 Earthbenders learned earthbending from the badgermoles, the original earthbenders.